Rohitmantha/SI-GuidedProject-611683-1700552274/README.md

 ### Running the Web Interface

-1. Navigate to the `Web Interface` directory:
+1. Navigate to the `webapp-building` directory in the `Project Development Phase`.

-2. Run the Flask application: using simple line of code : python app.py
+2. Run the Flask application: using simple line of code : python app.py in the terminal at the same directory.

 The web interface will be accessible at [http://localhost:5000](http://localhost:5000) -> in your local host you can even access the web app on other devices on the same network with the actual Ip given below the local host.